nexon33/voynich-grammar-analysis/PUBLICATION_DRAFT.md

 - Morphological approach viable for undeciphered texts
 - Structural foundation established for semantic research

-This work demonstrates that rigorous morphological analysis, grounded in quantitative validation and honest acknowledgment of limitations, can make verifiable progress on historically intractable problems.
-The Voynich Manuscript is not "decoded," but its grammatical structure is now substantially understood, providing a foundation for the semantic research necessary to determine what the manuscript actually says.
+This work demonstrates that rigorous morphological analysis, grounded in quantitative validation and honest acknowledgment of limitations, can make verifiable progress on historically intractable problems. **We have not "decoded" the Voynich Manuscript.** We have not discovered what it "says."
+We have not identified its language or historical context.

+**What we have accomplished:** We have validated that the manuscript contains systematic morphological structure characteristic of natural language, identified 49 morphological elements through quantitative criteria, and established that 73.8% of word forms can be parsed structurally.
+This provides a foundation—but only a foundation—for the semantic research necessary to determine what the manuscript actually means.

+The distance between recognizing morphemes and understanding meanings is substantial.
+That distance can only be bridged through semantic validation work involving expert consultation, inter-rater reliability testing, predictive validation, and cross-linguistic comparison.
+We provide the tools and framework for that work, but the work itself remains to be done.

 ---